 - a. a place at your child's catchment school and have not been offered a place or

 - b. a place at a school which is not your child's catchment school and have not been offered a place

 - You may seek permission to appeal against the decision of the Administration and Procurement Manager to allocate your child a place at a particular school by writing to the Director of Education using the Appeal Form which can be downloaded here: OCAS Appeal Form

 - Please fill out the form with as much detail as possible highlighting why it would be unreasonably detrimental to your child's education to attend the school at which he/she has been allocated a place.

-- Please return the completed form and any additional information you wish to include to the Director of Education, Education Services, Sir Charles Frossard House, La Charroterie, St. Peter Port, GY1 1FH or email us at email@example.com Forms will need to be submitted within 4 weeks of recieving the allocation notification letter.
+- Please return the completed form and any additional information you wish to include to the Director of Education, Education Services, Sir Charles Frossard House, La Charroterie, St. Peter Port, GY1 1FH or email us at firstname.lastname@example.org Forms will need to be submitted within 4 weeks of receiving the allocation notification letter.
 Education Services will then send you an acknowledgement letter confirming the appeal form has been received.

 - For further information on the appeals process please follow the link to the School Admission Appeals Guide.